shybovycha/shybovycha.github.io/_posts/2024-05-12-more-than-typescript.md

     Right p   -> pure p
 ```

-To align this with the original statement about `JobLocation`, here's how this would look like in PureScript:
+To align this with the original problem about `JobLocation`, here's how this would look like in PureScript:

 ```purs
 module Main where